 - 1 tsp palm sugar

 - Start by heating a large skillet over medium high heat.
 Make sure to coat with cooking oil.
 Once the skillet is hot, add mushrooms, leek, and ginger.
 Cook about 7 minutes until leek is tender and liquid is absorbed.
-Cool.
+Then cool.

 - Once the chicken cools, mix it with 1/2 tsp. soy sauce and mushroom mixture.

-- After that line a baking sheet with parchment paper and spray with cooking spray.
+- After that, line a baking sheet with parchment paper and spray with cooking spray.
 Then place a wonton wrapper on a work surface with starchy side up.
-In addition, moisten edges with water to make sure the edges stick together.
+Further, moisten edges with water to make sure they stick together.
 Place 2 tsp. filling into center of each wrapper.
 Bring opposite corners together.
-Further pinch points together to seal.
+After that pinch points together to seal.
 Then repeat with remaining quarters.
 Place on baking sheet.
 Make sure to keep remaining wonton wrappers covered with a damp towel until ready to use so they won’t dry out.
 Moreover, continue process with remaining wontons.

 - For stove top cooking place dumplings in a large frying pan with about a quarter inch of boiling water in the bottom.
-Cover and cook for about ten minutes on medium high.
+Then cover and cook for about ten minutes on medium high.